Fun White Winged Tern Facts For Kids | Kidadl

 Not much information is available about the communication of these species but it is believed that just like other birds, terns produce calls and sounds to communicate.

-How big is a white winged tern ?
+How big is a white-winged tern?

-These species are sized between a robin and a crow and are smaller than a common tern and known to be slightly larger than a least tern.
+These species are sized between a robin and a crow and are smaller than a common tern and known to be slightly larger than the least tern.
 The length of these birds is around 8-11 in (203-279 mm).

-How fast can a white winged tern fly?
+How fast can a white-winged tern fly?

 The exact speed of this bird is unknown but they are known to be good flyers.

-How much does a white winged tern weigh?
+How much does a white-winged tern weigh?

 The weight of these birds is around 0.13 lb (0.063 kg).

-What are their male and female names of the species?
+What are the male and female names of the species?

-What would you call a baby white winged tern ?
+What would you call a baby white-winged tern?

 While there is no particular name for a baby of this tern species, they are generally referred to as chicks, young, or juveniles.